Samsung/tizen-docs/docs/application/dotnet/guides/app-management/app-manager.md

     Application application = Application.Current;
     ```

-2. Operate on the application:
+2. Operate on the application context:
     -   Get the application directory information:

         ```